DanEscasa/RepData_PeerAssessment1/PA1_template.md

 stepsPerInterval$time <- as.POSIXct(int2Time(intervalSteps$interval), format = "%H:%M", tz = "MST")
 ```

-Map the `is.Weekday` column to the more readable "Weekend" and "Weekday".
+Map the `is.Weekday` column to the more readable "Weekend" and "Weekday", then create the plot.

 ```r
 is.Weekday.labs <- as_labeller(c("FALSE" = "Weekend", "TRUE" = "Weekday"))